-Are there enough women in tech roles today?
+Is there enough gender equality in the tech industry?
 This week, I get stuck into this hot potato to reveal how getting the balance right unleashes superheroes and creates business success.

-‘Gender & tech’.
-Just seeing those two simple words together, you can feel the energy shift slightly.
+‘Gender equality in the workplace’.
+Just seeing those words together, you can feel the energy shift slightly.
 ‘Ooh what’s she going to say?’
 ‘She wouldn’t go there would she?’

 Gender Seems to be the Hardest Word